Confusified/Lethal-Company-Mods/README.md

-# Lethal-Company-Mods
+# Lethal Company Mods
-where all my LC mods will be
+here you will be able to find all the code for my Lethal Company mods